 - In addition to helping you burn fat, ketosis can make you feel less hungry.

-- Some research suggests that ketogenic diets might also help lower risk of heart disease.
+- More and more research suggests that ketogenic diets might also help lower risk of heart disease, and Alzheimer’s, Parkinson’s.

-- Other studies show specific very-low-carb diets help people with metabolic syndrome, insulin resistance, and type 2 diabetes.
+- Other studies show very-low-carb diets help people with metabolic syndrome, insulin resistance, Type 2 Diabetes, leaky gut, depression, increase mental clarity, improve skin conditions, reduce auto-immunity and a decrease in overall inflammation throughout the body.

 CLEAN – Nutrient Rich Eating:

-Nutrient-Rich foods are foods that contain an abundance of (micronutrients) vitamins, minerals and complete amino acids but very few calories, additives or preservatives.
+Nutrient-Rich foods are foods that contain an abundance of (micronutrients) vitamins, minerals and complete amino acids but very few calories, additives, food coloring, or preservatives.
 A variety of healthy foods, such as fruits, vegetables, legumes, nuts and seeds, lean meats and seafood can all be considered “nutrient rich”.

 - Works best when small meals are consumed every three hours.
 This calls for creating some new habits.